-From request to signed report in 12 days.
+From request to signed report.

 A CUSPAP-compliant commercial appraisal, signed by a designated AACI, delivered as a bound PDF.
 Here is how the engagement moves from your desk to theirs and back.